MichaelSchaecher/website/content/posts/fix-ubuntu-btrfs-subvolume-layout.md

 ### Partition Layout

-Boot Partition:
+- Boot Partition:
   1. Set the size to 512 MiB
   2. Set the type to **EFI System Partition**
   3. Save the partition

+- Swap Partition if RAM is less then 16GB:
+  1. Set the size to 16384 MiB (16GB)
+  2. Set the type to **swap**
+  3. Save the partition

+- No swap partition if RAM is greater then 16GB, instead use ZRAM for swap.

-Root Partition if RAM is greater then 16GB:
+- Root Partition if RAM is less then 16GB:
   1. Set the size to to the rest of the drive.
   2. Set the type to **Btrfs**
   3. Set the mount point to **/**
   4. Save the partition

-For systems with less then 16GB of RAM:
-1. Set the size to 16384 MiB (16GB)
-2. Set the type to **swap**
-3. Save the partition

-Follow the same steps as above for the root partition.

 ### Finishing the Installation